kor-pixel/Blazor-Web-Assembly-Dyanmic-3D-.obj-Model-Viewer/README.md

 # Blazor Web Assembly Dynamic 3D .obj Model Viewer
 This is a Blazor WebAssembly app which uses Javascript interoperability to allow a user to upload and view a 3D model in their browser.
 It could also potentially be ported to alternative Blazor platform integrations and serve as an example of a platform agnostic desktop application.

+This is not a more performant 3d object viewer in webassembly, the javascript interoperability layer introduces considerable overhead.
+This is a proof of concept of a dynamically uploaded 3D file viewer  using C# functions for later implementation in apps with a focus more suited for webassembly.

 ![Example Image](docs/image.png)

 ## Developer Guide